L7R7/gitlab-ci-build-statuses/README.md

 * `GCB_PROJECT_CACHE_TTL_SECS` (optional): You can configure caching for the list of projects to reduce the load on the Gitlab API.
 The provided value must be positive and sets the TTL of cached values in seconds.
 By default, caching is disabled.
-* `GCB_RUNNER_CACHE_TTL_SECS` (optional): You can configure caching for the list of online runners to reduce the load on the Gitlab API.
-The provided value must be positive and sets the TTL of cached values in seconds.
-By default, caching is disabled.
 * `GCB_LOG_LEVEL` (optional): Set the minimum log level for log output.
 Defaults to Info if the value is not set or can't be parsed.
 Possible values are `DEBUG`, `INFO`, `WARN`, `ERROR`.